Karl Buck: Life until 1933

-Buck worked as a mechanician in Esslingen until 1910.
-After his formation he enterred the military and began an Officer's career.
+Buck worked as a mechanic in Esslingen until 1910.
+After his formation he entered the military and began an Officer's career.

 In the first World War he was at the Russian, Serbian, Italian and the Western fronts.
 1917 he became a lieutenant.
 For his efforts during war he was awarded the Iron Cross of first class.

 1919 he began to study engineering in Esslingen.
 In 1920 he got the post of an engineer in a cement factory.
 He married the same year and shortly afterwards, had one daughter.

 1921 and 1924-1930 he was working abroad in Portugal and Chile.
 He lost his left leg in a work accident in Chile, afterwards he returned to Germany.

 After his accident he was jobless.
 In March 1931 he became a member of the NSDAP (No. 759.070) and became member of the SA.

 He joined the Gestapo and changed from the SA to the SS where he was enlisted as number 490,187.

 Commander

 From April to November 1933 he was the commander of the Heuberg camp until its closure in November 1933.

 He was responsible for the opening of the Oberer Kuhberg concentration camp.
-The execution of works were done by inmates from Heuberg.
+The work detail was done by inmates from Heuberg.

-He became the commander Oberer Kuhberg until its closure in July 1935.
+He became the commander of Oberer Kuhberg until its closure in July 1935.

-He afterwards was commander of the Lager Welzheim when he was ordered to become the commander of the Sicherungslager Schirmeck-Vorbruck (at Schirmeck) in Alsace.
+Afterwards he became the commander of the Lager Welzheim when he was ordered to become the commander of the Sicherungslager Schirmeck-Vorbruck (at Schirmeck) in Alsace.
 He held this function until the end of the Nazi period in Germany.
 Shortly before its end, on 20 July 1944, he was promoted to SS-Hauptsturmführer.